DhirajBhakta/reflections/FLEETING_NOTES/obsolutely_miscellaneous/productivity.md

 " Do not think about things more than once " - you need a system for this

+" Habit of CAPTURING every commitment/obligation you accept" - write down (inbox)
+    "Don't torture yourself to REMEMBER them all"

+2 minute rule : " if it takes 2 mins, do it immediately. "

+To improve clarity on a task/next action/project, anything....
+ASK WHY are you doing this? how are you benefitting from this? most discussions get instantly clearer when someone asks "what are we really trying to accomplish here?" -- helps you plan out the next action far more clearly / helps you get more creative options for your next action.
+Asking WHY is essentially the first step in planning.
+Clearly visualize what "success" looks like for this particular project/next action. -- something automatic and extraordinary happens in your brain when you create and focus on a clear picture of what you want.

+Distributed Cognition: your mind starts giving you more and more ideas if it trusts you that you can store it durably OUTSIDE your mind and not let it go waste.
+MIND MAPS. writing things on papers and laying them out on the floor to let a structure emerge.
+(good thinking can happen when youre on a computer document, while fleshing out its details.)

+How much planning do you need? : enough to get the project and next actions off your mind.

+Natural Planning model 5 step: (Purpose, Outcome/Vision, Brainstorming, Organizing, Next Actions) : helps unstick stalled projects, resolves ambiguity,

+Shifting Up the Planning Model for Clarity :: If you lack clarity, move UP the natural planning model: (next actions --> organising --> brainstorming --> outcome, vision --> purpose)
+Example: If brainstorming stalls, revisit the vision to unlock new ideas.

+Shifting Down the Model for Action :: If action is lacking, move down the model:
+: purpose -> outcome, vision -> brainstorming --> organizing --> next actions.

 > This  is  a  vaccination  against  day-to-day  fire-fighting  (the  so-called  urgent  and  crisis  demands  of  any  given  workday)  and  anantidote for the imbalance many people bring upon themselves.

 > You spend more time thinking about tasks, than actually doing it